Xinlei0112/Xinlei0112.github.io/project.md

 plt.show()

 ## Modelling

+In addition to this, I have trained the LSTM time series analysis model and then predicted the GHG emission in different regions of the world in 2023 and visualized the result

 Here are some more details about the machine learning approach, and why this was deemed appropriate for the dataset.